ysleetest/marco_ingress/README.md

     kubectl create secret generic fwb-login1 -n [namespace] \ --from-literal=username=admin --from-literal=password=[admin password]

-The secret is named fad-login.
+The secret is named fwb-login1.
 This value will be specified in the Ingress annotation "fortiweb-login" for the FortiWEB Ingress Controller to get permission access on the FortiWEB.

 :warning:  The namespace of the authentication secret must be the same as the Ingress which references this authentication secret.